There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 - Repeat the same movement but with your other leg first.

-While walking lunges do focus more on your glutes than the standing version, this is definitely still more of a compound alternative to glute bridges.
+While walking lunges do focus more on your glutes than the regular standing version, this is definitely still more of a compound alternative to glute bridges.

 This exercise will train your glutes, quadriceps, calves, and to a certain extent hamstrings, a nice amount.